-Curriculum Report 2010
+Curriculum Report 2011

-Overview:
+Overview

-In 2010, St. Mark's Coptic Orthodox College continued to produce excellent academic results, with students performing well in all external examinations.
-In particular, the College was ranked 47th in the state within the Higher School Certificate; a truly remarkable achievement from a non-selective High School.
+In 2011, St. Mark's Coptic Orthodox College continued to produce excellent academic results, with students performing well in all external examinations.
+In particular, the College was ranked 84th in the state within the Higher School Certificate; yet another remarkable achievement from a fully comprehensive independent school.